Skip to main content

 View file metadata

-In the Data Investigation results pane you can click down-caret for any single file to view the file metadata.
+2. In the Data Investigation list on the right, select the down-caret down-caret on the right for any single file to view the file metadata.

 A screenshot showing the metadata details for a file in the Data Investigation page.

-To view a list of all users or groups who have access to a file or to a directory, and the types of permissions they have, click View all Permissions.
+To view a list of all users or groups who have access to a file or to a directory and the types of permissions they have, select View all Permissions.
 This button is available only for data in CIFS shares.

 Note that if you see SIDs (Security IDentifiers) instead of user and group names, you should integrate your Active Directory into BlueXP classification.
 See how to do this.